Direct links to:

 Since the refugee movements from Ukraine pose enormous challenges for Europe as a whole, a coordinated approach at the European level is also crucial.
 Protection status S corresponds in large part to the temporary protection afforded to persons from Ukraine under the EU's Temporary Protection Directive, which was adopted by the EU, but is not directly applicable to Switzerland.

 How does the system of subsidy payments work?

 The cantons receive subsidy payments from the federal government in the form of global lump-sum funding for the social welfare costs they have incurred (see.
 Art 88 para.
 2 AsylA).

-The level of global lump-sum funding corresponds to that paid to asylum seekers and temporarily admitted persons (see Art.
+The level of global lump-sum funding corresponds to that paid to temporarily admitted persons (see Art.
 22 AsylO 2).
 The total amount of subsidies payable is calculated on the same basis as for temporarily admitted persons (see Art.
 23 AsylO 2).

 The global lump-sum funding is payable from the point at which a person is allocated to a canton or from the start of the following month (see Art.
 20 AsylO 2); payments are made quarterly (see Art.
 5 para.
 1 and 2 AsylO 2).
 As allocation to a canton is retroactive to the point at which an application for protection is submitted, the cantons effectively receive the global lump-sum funding from that point or from the beginning of the following month.

 What is SEM's asylum and removal practice for Ukrainian citizens?